wangfowen/owenwangdotcom/_posts/2013-11-17-are-you-my-motherland-3.md

 Copenhagen.
 Our next stop after Italy.
 I only wanted to check it out because my friend Anna was studying abroad here.
 I knew next to nothing about Copenhagen and hadn't heard any talk of it, so I figured we'd just do a brief stop on the way to the ultimate travel destination: Amsterdam.
-Only prior to departure did we google to find out they have an entirely different currency and language...
+Only just prior to departure did we google to find out they have an entirely different currency and language...

 ## Airport ##